Back Up My PC

 C:\Users\username\AppData\Local\Microsoft\Outlook

-1. Highlight all files ending in ".pst" Make sure in particular your selection includes "outlook.pst" and/or "archive.pst".
+2. Highlight all files ending in ".pst"—make sure in particular your selection includes "outlook.pst" and/or "archive.pst".

-2. If File Explorer does not show file extensions, click View, then check the box to display file name extensions.
-(On Windows 11, click View, then Show, then File name Extensions.
+3. If File Explorer does not show file extensions, click View > Show > File name Extensions.

 iTunes

-• How To MOVE your iTunes library to a new computer (Apple's support information)
+• Move your iTunes library to another computer

-Follow the instructions to create (or update) an iTunes backup, then move it manually to appropriate storage that can be accessed from your replacement or refreshed computer.
+• Follow these instructions to create (or update) an iTunes backup, then move it manually to appropriate storage that can be accessed from your replacement or refreshed computer.

 Details